Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

 # Modules on LUMI

 !!!
 Note "Intended audience"
-    As this course is designed for people already familiar with HPC systems.
-    As virtually any cluster nowadays uses some form of module environment, this section assumes that the reader is already familiar with a module environment but not necessarily the one used on LUMI.
+    As this course is designed for people already familiar with HPC systems and as virtually any cluster nowadays uses some form of module environment, this section assumes that the reader is already familiar with a module environment but not necessarily the one used on LUMI.